Intent Solutions Joins University of Kentucky Program to Eliminate Hepatitis C in Appalachia

 The program is funded by the National Cancer Institute and the National Institute on Drug Abuse.

-“tad is uniquely suited to population health intervention programs like this one, and we are proud to be part of it,” said Sam Zamarripa, CEO of Intent Solutions.
+“tad is a good fit to population health intervention programs like this one, and we are proud to be part of it,” said Sam Zamarripa, CEO of Intent Solutions.
 “While our tad system was originally developed to reduce the misuse, abuse and diversion of opioids, we have also seen its potential in other areas, such as clinical trials.
-In hepatitis C treatment, it is mission-critical that medications be taken properly to rid the body of the hepatitis C virus (HCV), and tad is an ideal tool for making that happen, as the leaders of Kentucky’s intervention program in this Appalachian county clearly see.”
+In hepatitis C treatment, it is mission-critical that medications be taken properly to rid the body of the hepatitis C virus (HCV), and tad’s design appears to be ideally suited to assist this effort, as the leaders of Kentucky’s intervention program in this Appalachian county clearly see.”

 Monitoring adherence so the program achieves its goals